Do you fancy going to one of the craziest shows on Earth? Then check out my guide to the Robot Restaurant in Tokyo (including ticket discount!)

 It all depends if you’re watching the show with your family, but I’d recommend one of the later slots at 7:30pm, or 9:30pm.
 Then you can go out for dinner beforehand and really enjoy the experience.

 The Robot Restaurant price is ¥8000 ($72 USD).
-Even though this might sound steep, it really is one of the best things to do in Tokyo.
+Even though this might sound expensive, it really is one of the best things to do in Tokyo.

-The ticket office is opposite from the main entrance – you can’t miss it.
+The ticket office is opposite from the main entrance – it’s in bright neon lights so you can’t miss it.

 Whenever I walked past the Robot Restaurant in peak times, the queues for tickets were always pretty long.